nadanai263/nadanai263.github.io/index.md

 <h3><a href="{{ BASE_PATH }}/pages/news.html">News</a></h3>

 <ul>
+	<p><li>8 September 2021 &#187; We are thrilled to announce that Nadanai has been awarded a <b>UKRI Future Leaders Fellowship</b>.
+This £1.5M, 4-year grant will help us kick-start our research into regenerative cell-free systems, and we are very excited to advertise two new postdoctoral positions to work on this project.
+Read more about the opportunities <a href="{{ BASE_PATH }}/pages/research.html">here</a>.</li></p>

+	<p><li>30 August 2021 &#187; We say congratulations and goodbye to Meijie who will be returning to China after successfully completing her MSc project.</li></p>

 	<p><li>21 July 2021 &#187; Our microfluidics setup is ready to go, and we are now advertising a <b>Leverhulme Trust funded PhD project</b> to bring it to fruition.
 Please see the <a href="{{ BASE_PATH }}/pages/research.html">project description</a> for more details.</li></p>

 	<p><li>21 June 2021 &#187; Summer is here, and with it a change of personnel and activities.
 We say goodbye to Sasirasa and Bastien, and welcome <a href="{{ BASE_PATH }}/pages/people.html">Dominik</a>, who has been awarded an EPSRC undergraduate vacation internship to work with us for the next couple of months.</li></p>